ryanndelion/mirovia-world/Public/Regions/Ancosia.md

 The most populous region in Mirovia.
-Led by the mysterious and powerful Laetum Assembly.
+Led by the mysterious and powerful [[Laetum Assembly]].
 Currently at war with Gorgoroth.
 Full of massive cities that promote the study of nature, magic, science and politics.
 Open trade with Helonde and Ashana (for now).

+## Major Locations
+- [[Nionosea]] - Capital city, largest city